Soundtrack SDK | Docs

 We support a release for 6 months.
 Players running versions older than 6 month will stop music playback.
 One month in advance, the player is deprecated.
 The time is based on when the software was released.

-Here’s the full SYB Deprecation Schedule.
+Here’s the full Soundtrack Deprecation Schedule.

 Unsupported